Quality Rated - Help

 16. Are programs that are not rated, not good?

-No. Participation in Quality Rated is voluntary.
-Child care programs that choose not to participate are simply not rated.
+Not necessarily.
+Participation in Quality Rated is voluntary and child care programs that choose not to participate have not had their level of quality determined by the state’s unbiased rating system and are simply not rated.

 17. Can programs that are nationally accredited be Quality Rated?

-We welcome nationally accredited programs to participate in the Quality Rated.
-Child care programs that have achieved certain national accreditation types will receive bonus points toward their Quality Rated level.
+We welcome nationally accredited programs to participate in Quality Rated.
+Child care programs that have achieved certain national accreditation types will receive additional bonus points toward achieving their Quality Rated level.

 18. I see that the Quality Rated (QR) Portfolio and the Environment Rating Scales (ERS) include many indicators for best practice.
 Do I need to implement every best practice from the ERS and the Portfolio in order to be rated?